cathy-k/contact-template/README.md

 It includes these features:
 1. Google Recaptcha
 2. A list of spam deterrents.
-Some users may choose not to use some of these:
+Some users may choose to delete some of these:
    - A hidden (honeypot) field that only bots would fill, and filling it causes an error
    - Submission timing - entering fields at non-human speeds will cause an error
    - Non-standard character filtering: Submissions with unsupported or foreign-language characters will cause an error.
 Not for everyone - consider your target audience.